vimalloc/flask-jwt-extended/README.md

 This has built in support for entirely stateless 'vanilla' JSON Web Tokens.
 It also has optional [refresh tokens] (https://auth0.com/blog/refresh-tokens-what-are-they-and-when-to-use-them/), token freshness (reuqires users to re-authenticate if they haven't in a while when accessing critical views), and optional token revokation (stateful).

 Token revokation makes no assumption about your underlying storage for revoked tokens.
-It utilizes [simplekv] (https://github.com/mbr/simplekv) to utilize the underlying storage of your choice.
+It uses [simplekv] (https://github.com/mbr/simplekv) to utilize the underlying storage of your choice.

 # Installation
-The easiest way to start working with this extension is (coming tomorrow):
+The easiest way to start working with this extension is (THIS WILL BE IN PIP IN A FEW HOURS):
 ```
 pip install flask-jwt-extended
 ```